Which city is cheaper, Barcelona or Cordoba?

 In July, Cordoba usually receives less rain than Barcelona.
 Cordoba gets 5 mm (0.2 in) of rain, while Barcelona receives 22 mm (0.9 in) of rain each month for the summer.

 Both Barcelona and Cordoba during the autumn are popular places to visit.
+The shopping scene and the natural beauty of the area are the main draw to Cordoba this time of year.
 Also, many travelers come to Barcelona for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Cordoba is generally around the same temperature as Barcelona.
-Temperatures in Cordoba average around 19°C (66°F), and Barcelona stays around 17°C (63°F).
+Daily temperatures in Cordoba average around 19°C (66°F), and Barcelona fluctuates around 17°C (63°F).

 It's quite sunny in Cordoba.
 In the autumn, Cordoba often gets more sunshine than Barcelona.
 Cordoba gets 202 hours of sunny skies this time of year, while Barcelona receives 181 hours of full sun.